-• shared < Apply multiple-replica ABF, sharing force samples among the replicas? > Context: abf
+• shared < Apply multiple-replica ABF, sharing force samples among the replicas? > multiple-replica support.

-Description: This is command requires that NAMD be compiled and executed with multiple-replica support.
 If shared is set to yes, the system force samples will be synchronized among all replicas at intervals defined by sharedFreq.
 Thus, it is as if system force samples among all replicas are gathered in a single shared buffer, which why the algorithm is referred to as shared ABF.
 Shared ABF allows all replicas to benefit from the sampling done by other replicas and can lead to faster convergence of the biasing force.